sumgup/MySecondLife/_posts/2019-12-31-EndOfYear.md

 \#4.
 Pitch for work.

+#5.
+Free time - Invest on side project.
+Github pages for collaboration.

 I do have a semi-prepared plan for #4 which I will be sharing once I am ready with my portfolio.
 One area I failed to estimate was portfolio designing, it took me longer than what I planned for.
 I ended up using bootstrap for design and this is where I slowed down.
 Estimates are so hard.